Administrators - E-Commerce Verification Settings

 Deciding How to Verify Online Transactions

-When setting up the E-Commerce account within Certain, you will see the following options available for payment verification.
+When setting up your E-Commerce account within Certain, you will see the following options available for payment verification.

 Scenario 1: Require AVS Off (not checked)